-Microsoft has an authenticator app for Windows Phones called Authenticator, and third-party authenticator apps can be used for other platforms.
-Microsoft authenticator app is supported on Windows Phone 7 and Windows Phone 8 devices and is compatible with Google Authenticator.
+Microsoft has an authenticator app Authenticator, and TOTP-based third-party authenticator apps can be used for other platforms.
+Microsoft authenticator app is compatible with Google Authenticator.

 Setup Microsoft Authenticator

-- Microsoft Authenticator is compatible with Google Authenticator.
+- Microsoft Authenticator is compatible with Google Authenticator as a standards based TOTP authenticator.
 Go to the LastPass Vault > Account Settings > Multifactor Options > Google Authenticator.

 - Click “View” to view the barcode.